jillesca/open_telemetry_network_impact/README.md

 # Lab used

 [NSO 6 Reservable Sandbox](https://developer.cisco.com/site/sandbox/) Reserve a lab to get started.
+Clone this repo to the devbox VM.

 This lab doesn't use the default topology from the NSO sandbox.